| Homepage Cooking schools directory Contact |

 eyes).

 Testimony : Had the fillet last night - absolutely fantastic; I was surprised at home much searing it could take and still remain rare - formidable !
 James W. From UK, after 1st boar shooting experience in Jan 2010.
-Instant preparation for the fillets...
+Instant preparation for the backstraps...
 These are the fillets found on the back of the animal, as opposed to the much smaller "tender fillets" found under the spine...
 Wok of boar fillet "al Ajilio"Ingrédients: An onion & a big garlic clove.
 A tablespoon of flour & one of concentrated tomatoes.
 Juice of a half lemon and/or small glass of Sherry vinegar (vinagre de Jerez).
 Salt, Pepper, Thyme, bay-leaf.
 A small glass of brandy or armagnac White wine.
 Use a wok or a skillet or one of

-thin slices.
+thin slices or chunks.
 Heat the

-chopped onion and garlic in a bit of olive oil and start cooking the meat slices.
-Season of salt, thyme and pepper.
+chopped onion and garlic in a bit of olive oil and start cooking

 will have released most of its moist.
 At this stage the meat will be